maybebyte/anthesis/why-openbsd.md

 ## Why not OpenBSD?

-Firstly, I'd like to bring up the 'dealbreakers.'
+First, I'd like to bring up the 'dealbreakers.'
 I wouldn't recommend OpenBSD to those that:

 - Dislike reading/are unwilling to learn.
 - Prioritize performance above all else.
-- Desire a powerful filesystem like ZFS.
+- Desire a powerful filesystem like ZFS (Z File System).
 - Want all the latest features.
 - Need every task or detail to be abstracted away graphically.
 - Want it to work like `$PREVIOUS_OS`.